tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=78)
   ```

-Explain to students that before using a neural network, it is crucial to normalize or standardize the data.
+Explain to students that before using a neural network, it is crucial to normalize, or standardize, the data.

 * Neural networks typically perform better when each of the input features are on the same scale.
 This makes it easier for the neural network to stabilize and adjust the weights in the network.